mlgill/wine-o.ai/README.md

 The project was presented on September 15, 2016 at Career Night.
 A [video](http://wineoai.michellelynngill.com/presentation/WINE-O_AI_MLGill.m4v) and [PDF](http://wineoai.michellelynngill.com/presentation/WINE-O_AI_MLGill.pdf) of the presentation slides is available.

+## Blog Post

+A blog post on [themodernscientist](http://themodernscientist.com) will be available the week of 2016/10/03.
+This text will be updated when the website is posted.

 ## Application

-The application is not yet live, but you can sign-up on the [website](http://wine-o.ai) to receive a notification of when the website launches.
+The application is not yet live, but you can sign-up on the [website](http://wine-o.ai) to receive a notification when the website launches.

 ![**Coming Soon!**](./figures/WINE-O_AI_SideBySide_MLGill.png)